mattpitkin/lintegrate/README.md

 (in cases where the exponentiation of the Gaussian function would lead to zeros or infinities) and you want to numerically find the integral of the Gaussian function itself.

+The functions `lintegrate_qag`, `lintegrate_qng`, and `lintegrate_cquad`, all have wrappers functions (with `_split`
+appended to their names) that allow the user to specify a set of intervals that the integrals will be split into when performing the calculation.
+The intervals could, for example, be spaced evenly in log-space, for cases where the integral function has a very pronounced peak as it approached zero.

 ## Example

 An [example](example/example.c) of the use the functions is: